zacharee/LockscreenWidgets/README.md

 It also has a widget drawer with a handle you can drag to open it from anywhere.

+Note that Lockscreen Widgets is _not_ designed to work on the Always-On Display.

 ## Downloads
 The precompiled version of Lockscreen Widgets is a paid app, available on the [Google Play Store](https://play.google.com/store/apps/details?id=tk.zwander.lockscreenwidgets).